Start With Photos

 Jul.
 29, 2022

 What is the theme of this song?
 It’s important to express it in words.
 For example, the song Bougainvillea is titled ‘Bougainvillea’, but the theme was “The brightness and relaxation of Santorini, where the bougainvillea blooms.”
 The words such as ‘Brightness’ and ‘Relaxation’ are important.
-Because I can ask myself “Is this song bright?”, “Is this song relaxing?”
+Because I can ask myself “Is this sound bright?”, “Is this sound relaxing?”
+But, the word ‘Santorini’ can’t describe how the island is.

-The second reason is to keep the song from drifting away.
+The second reason is to prevent the song from drifting away.
 Composing goes well when the first phrase fits well with the theme, but when I keep going, often forget the theme and just connect the phrases one after another.
 But the photos let me know that I am drifting away from the theme, and I can correct the direction.
+And if I really want to change direction, I’ll look for a different photo for the phrase that follows.

 The third reason concerns plagiarism.
 It may not be directly related to composing, but I don’t feel good to compose songs while worrying about this.